Harshal39/Significo/README.md

 Front End Development

 Significo Site

 HTML, Tailwind CSS and JavaScript

-Objective
-To showcase the front-end-development skills.
+Objective:-To showcase the front-end-development skills.

-Skills Used
-HTML, Tailwind CSS and JavaScript
+Skills Used:-HTML, Tailwind CSS and JavaScript

 Tailwind CSS